 This should display the version of Git that you just installed.

-For those who want to install the latest version of Git, it’s recommended to install it from source.
-This allows you to quickly re-compile any urgent updates and ensures you have the latest version of Git installed.
+For those who want to install the latest version of Git, installing it from the source is recommended.
+This lets you quickly re-compile any urgent updates and ensures you have the latest version of Git installed.

 First, you need to install the Git build dependencies by running the following command: